andre-ye/uni/docs/nsciences/astr-101/textbook.md

   - Feeding frenzy of supermassive black holes may be responsible for energetic phenomena in the universe
   - Many observations can only be explained if black holes do exist.

+## Chapter 22: Stars from Adolescence to Old Age

+### 22.1: Evolution from the Main Sequence to Red Giants
+- HR diagram -- once a star has reached the main-sequence stage of its life, it gets is energy entirely from the conversion of hydrogen into helium via nuclear fusion.
+Hydrogen is very abundant so this process can go on for a very long time.
+- Zero-age main sequence -- zero age: the time when a star strops contracting, settles onto the main sequence, and begins to fuse hydrogen
+- As hydrogen depletes and helium increases, the luminosity, temperature, size, interior structure, etc. changes; when luminosity and temperature change, the star on the H-R diagram moves away from the zero-age main sequence
+- Temperature and density slowly increase with accumulated helium.
+The rate of fusion goes up as temperature to the fourth
+- How long a star remains int he main sequence depends on its mass
+- The most massive main-sequence stars are also the most luminous, but also they burn it so quickly that they have shorter lifespans than less massive stars.
+- G-type star: human beings developed on a planet around a G-type star, but it would be a waste of time to search around O- or B- type stars because they remain stable for so short periods of times
+- When all of the hydrogen in a star's core is used up, the core contains only helium.
+Energy can no longer be generated.
+The star's energy is partially supplied by gravitational energy, and the core begins to contract; the star's ocre shrinks and energy is converted into heat
+- Most stars generate more energy each second they are fusing hydrogen in a shell outside of a hleium core than in the center; the star expands and increases in luminosity.
+Cores are contracting but outside is expanding.
+- The more massive as tar is, the faster it goes through each stage in its life

+### 22.2: Star Clusters
+- No star completes its evolution into a red giant quickly enough for us to observe
+- However we can look at a group or cluster of clouds; we can assume that the stars formed at approximately the same time if they orbit the same center.
+- We can find clusters in which massive stars have already finished main-sequence evolution and become red giants while lower-mass bodies are still in the main sequence
+- Globular clusters
+  - Symmetrical, round ssystems of hundreds of thousands of stars
+  - Very dense areas
+- Open clusters
+  - Found in the disk of the Galaxy -- wide range of ages
+  - Stars in an open cluster remain only for a few million years; the speed of some stars may be faster than the escape vcelocity for instance
+- Stellar association
+  - Group of extremely young stars
+  - Associations are found in gas- and dust-rich regions open clusters, stellar associations.

+### 22.3: Checking out the Theory
+- At every stage of evolution, massive stars evolve more quickly than lower-mass counterparts
+- Main-sequence turnout, place in the H-R diagram where stars begin to leave the main sequence

 ---

 ## Philosophical Relevance